Introduction to Accounting Software

 When it comes to education, tertiary colleges and universities have very specific software requirements.
 For example, they may need to provide evidence as to how grants have been paid.
 In a completely different context, building or engineering firms will need a financial system that can analyse project costs and provide breakdowns by material, location, team or other entities.

 If you recognise yourself or your organisation in this category, it’s likely that your key concern is that the software has the right features, rather than being able to integrate across business units or countries.
+We recommend that you read more about how to calculate the ROI of your accounting solution.

 What Choices Are Available?